FAQs online ticket sale

 14. I cannot book my tickets online for various reasons – what other options are there?

 As well as online booking, you also have the possibility of purchasing tickets at the day box office (Marstallplatz 5) from 10am or via telephone by calling +49.89.2185 1920.
 You will have to wait in line on the telephone as well until one of our assistants is available to take your call.
 If it is engaged or it is unable to connect, then the telephone waiting room is full.
 Please try again later if this is the case.
 A maximum purchase of 4 tickets per performance is still applicable both at the box office and over the phone.
 The number of tickets per sale is not limited.

 15. When does the online booking for particular performances begin?

 Online booking begins two months before the respective performance at 10am.
 If the booking date falls on a Sunday or a national holiday, online booking will begin the day before.
-The booking of all performances in September and October 2019 will begin on July 20, 2019.
-Advance ticket sales for all performances of the Ballet Festival Week 2020 will start on March 23, 2020.
+Advance booking for all performances of the 2021 Ballet Festival Week begins on 15 February 2021.
 Please find Information about the booking for the Munich Opera Festival 2020 here.

 16. What is a „written order”?

 You can submit written orders via letter, fax and e-mail for all performances (except closed events) as soon as they are published in the programme.
 The processing of written orders starts three months before the respective performance.
 Confirmation of reservation will be sent in writing.
 If demand exceeds the number of tickets available then tickets will be randomly allocated regardless of when the reservation was submitted.
 Notification of whether or not the tickets have been secured will be sent out before online booking begins.